Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

 Prediction consistency of Principal Component Regression (PCR) has been established in \cite{stock2002forecasting} under the factor-based linear regression models \eqref{model_Y_linear} and \eqref{model_X}.
 Explicit rates of the excess risk are later given in \cite{bing2021prediction}, where a general linear predictor of $X_i$, including PCA as a particular instance, is used to predict $Z_i$.
 In a more recent work \citep{fan2024factor}, the authors investigate the predictive performance of fitting neural networks between the response and the retained PCs, proving minimax optimal risk bounds under the factor model \eqref{model_X} when the regression function belongs to a hierarchical composition of functions in the H\"{o}lder class.
 Under model \eqref{model_X} and \eqref{model} with $f^*$ belonging to some RKHS, our results in \cref{sec_PCA} provide the first minimax optimal risk bound for using KRR with the leading PCs.
 Moreover, our theory extends beyond the factor model \eqref{model_X}, as it applies to any predictor $\wh g$ of $Z$ and accommodates arbitrary dependence between $X$ and $Z$.\\

-This paper is organized as follows: we introduce the learning algorithm of KRR with predicted inputs in \cref{sec_method_krr}.
+This paper is organized as follows.
+The algorithm of KRR with predicted inputs is stated in \cref{sec_method_krr}.
 Theoretical results of analyzing KRR with predicted inputs are stated in \cref{sec_theory_KRR}.
 The risk decomposition is given in \cref{sec_theory_KRR_decomp} while the risk bounds along with the main assumptions are stated in \cref{sec_theory_KRR_risk}.
 Risk bounds for specific kernels are given in \cref{sec_theory_cor} while in \cref{sec_theory_KRR_proof} we explain the proof sketch and highlight the main technical difficulties.
 In \cref{sec_PCA} we apply our general result to factor-based nonparametric regression models.
 In \cref{sec_general_loss} we extend our analysis and derive risk bounds for general convex loss functions.
-Simulation studies are stated in \cref{app_sec_sim} and all proofs are deferred to the Appendix. \\
+Simulation studies and real data analysis that corroborate our theoretical findings are stated in \cref{app_sec_sim,sec_real_data}, respectively.
+All proofs are deferred to the Appendix. \\

 {\bf Notation.} For any $a,b\in \RR$, we write $a \wedge b= \min\{a,b\}$ and $a \vee b= \max\{a,b\}$.
 For any integer $d$, we let $[d] = \{1,\ldots,d\}$.
 For any symmetric, semi-positive definite matrix $Q \in \RR^{d\times d}$, we use $\lambda_1(Q)\ge \lambda_1(Q)\ge\ldots \ge \lambda_d (Q)$ to denote its eigenvalues.
-For any matrix $A$, we use $\|A\|_\op$ and $\|A\|_{\F}= ( \sum A^2_{ij})^{1/2}$ to denote its operator norm and Frobenius norm, respectively.
+For any matrix $A$, we use $\|A\|_\op$ and $\|A\|_{\F}$ to denote its operator norm and Frobenius norm, respectively.
 We use $\bI_d$ to denote the $d\times d$ identity matrix.
 For $d_1\ge d_2$, we write $\OO_{d_1\times d_2}$ for matrices with orthonormal columns.
 The inner product and the endowed norm in the Euclidean space are denoted as $\langle\cdot,\cdot\rangle_2$ and $\|\cdot\|_2$, respectively.
 For any function $f: \cZ \to \RR$, $\|f\|_\infty =\sup_{z \in \cZ}|f(z)|$.
 For any two sequences $a_n$ and $b_n$, we write $a_n \lesssim b_n$ if there exists some constant $C$ such that $a_n\le C b_n$ for all $n$.
 We write $a_n\asymp b_n$ if $a_n\lesssim b_n$ and $b_n\lesssim a_n$.
 In this paper, we use $c,c', C$ and $C'$ to denote constants whose values may vary line by line unless otherwise stated.